 - Make sure you obtain PIC and MAT, and ask the CNA to inform the CBD of this so that an internationally recognised certificate of compliance can be lodged with the ABS Clearing-House.
 Document these agreements carefully.
 If this is not feasible, go through the steps laid down in European Regulation 511/2014, Article 4, paragraph 3 which specifies the information you need to collect to fulfil your obligations in this field.

 - Use the genetic resources obtained only in accordance with the conditions agreed with the providing country, and carefully document the use you make of them.

 - Submit a due diligence declaration when you receive a public or private grant for activities in which genetic resources are utilised in the sense of European Regulation 511/2014.
 You must also submit a due diligence declaration prior to marketing a product for which genetic resources have been utilised in the sense of European Regulation 511/2014.
 Due diligence declarations can be submitted through the EU-wide tool DECLARE.
 You can find more information on due diligence declarations in Implementing Regulation 2015/1866, Articles 5, 6 and 7.

 Access to and use of materials occurring in situ (‘in nature or in the field’, so not in a collection) in the Netherlands do not in principle require PIC or MAT.
 However, nature protection law may apply to species or habitats.
 The Standard Material Transfer Agreement (SMTA) usually applies to plant-genetic resources for food and agriculture held in public collections.

-Plant breeders' rights
+Plant breeders' rights and commercial plant varieties

 For further details, read European Regulation 511/2014, Implementing Regulation 2015/1866 and the Guidance document on the scope of application and core obligations of Regulation (EU) No 511/2014.
 A selection of resources relevant to Access and Benefit-Sharing can be found on the page Downloads and links.